 Schedule a Consultation

 To find the right treatment option for your keloid, talk to Dr. Krathen about your goals, concerns, and lifestyle.
-He and his team at Essential Dermatology serve patients from in and around Natick, MA or Marlborough, MA.
-To schedule a consultation, call the office or fill out an online form.
+He and his team at Essential Dermatology serve patients from in and around Natick, MA.
+To get started, call our office at (508) 827-2615 or request a consultation by filling out our online form.
+To book an appointment, schedule your visit as a new patient using our online scheduler or as an existing patient using the Mass General Brigham Patient Gateway.